Salvatore Quasimodo: Poetic language

 Traditional literary critique divides Quasimodo's work into two major periods: the hermetic period until World War II and the post-hermetic era until his death.
-Although these periods are distinct, they are to be seen as a single poetical quest.
+Although these periods are distinct, they can be seen as a single poetical quest.
 This quest or exploration for a unique language took him through various stages and various modalities of expression.

 As an intelligent and clever poet, Quasimodo used a hermetical, "closed" language to sketch recurring motifs like Sicily, religion and death.
 Subsequently, the translation of authors from Roman and Greek Antiquity enabled him to extend his linguistic toolkit.
-The disgust and sense of absurdity of World War II also had its impact on the poet's language.
+The disgust and sense of absurdity of World War II also had an impact on the poet's language.

-This bitterness, however, faded in his late writings, and was replaced by the mature voice of an old poet reflecting upon his world.
+This bitterness, however, faded in his late writings and was replaced by the mature voice of an old poet reflecting upon his world.

+Global policy

+He was one of the signatories of the agreement to convene a convention for drafting a world constitution.
+As a result, for the first time in human history, a World Constituent Assembly convened to draft and adopt the Constitution for the Federation of Earth.